-dated ________________,2001
+dated September ____,2001

-THIS MEMORANDUM OF UNDERSTANDING (“MOU”) is made effective as of the ______ day of _________________, 2001 by and between Cascade Natural Gas Corporation (“CNGC”), a Washington corporation, and Enron North America (“ENA”), a Texas corporation, hereinafter sometimes referred to singly as “Party” and in the plural as the “Parties”.
+THIS PARTICIPATION AGREEMENT (this “Agreement”) is made effective as of the ______ day of _________________, 2001 (the “Effective Date”) by and between Cascade Natural Gas Corporation (“CNGC”), a Washington corporation, and Enron North America Corp. (“ENA”), a Texas corporation, hereinafter sometimes referred to singly as “Party” and in the plural as the “Parties”.

-INTRODUCTION
+WITNESSETH:

-CNGC operates natural gas distribution systems within the states of Washington and Oregon serving various classes of industrial customers.
+WHEREAS, CNGC operates natural gas distribution systems within the states of Washington and Oregon serving various classes of industrial customers.

-CNGC provides natural gas supply, interstate transportation, distribution and gas management services to a portion of these and other off-system industrial customers through its Cascade Industrial Sales (“CIS”) program.
+WHEREAS, CNGC provides natural gas supply, interstate transportation, distribution and gas management services to a portion of these and other off-system industrial customers through its Cascade Industrial Sales (“CIS”) program.

-CNGC may, as agent for the industrial customer, arrange for the natural gas supply and interstate transportation service, through a third party provider, to meet the requirements of the CIS program.
+WHEREAS, CNGC may, as agent for the industrial customer, arrange for the natural gas supply and interstate transportation service, through a third party provider, to meet the requirements of the CIS program.

-ENA has the ability to provide natural gas suppliesand interstate transportationrisk managements tools to satisfy the requirements of the industrial customers served by the CIS program.
+WHEREAS, ENA has the ability to provide natural gas supplies tools to satisfy the requirements of the industrial customers served by the CIS program.

-Supplier ENA desires to participate in the CIS program, as a third party, pursuant to this MOU and the terms and conditions contained hereinafter.
+WHEREAS, ENA desires to participate in the CIS program, as a third party, pursuant to this Agreement and the terms and conditions contained herein.

-PURPOSE

-The purpose of this MOU is to:

-record the understandings between the Parties which will form the basis

-upon which the Parties are to proceed with participation in the CIS program.

-identify a preliminary basis for participation of each Party and to identify

-the obligations and activities of each Party in the CIS program.

-establish the terms under which the Parties will cooperate and work jointly within the CIS program.

-establish the business arrangement between Supplier and industrial customer, recognizing CNGC as facilitator through its role as agent for the industrial customer.
+WHEREAS, ENA and CNGC desires establish the business arrangement between ENA and industrial customer, recognizing CNGC as facilitator through its role as agent for the industrial customer.

+CIS CUSTOMER

+For the purposes of this Agreement, a “CIS Customer” shall mean an industrial customer directly connected to CNGC’s distribution pipeline system with an average yearly natural gas consumption of up to __________ MMBtu per day.
+[Let’s discuss this]

-ACTIVITIES
+CNGC ACTIVITIES

-The Parties shall make all reasonable efforts to cooperate and work together in good faith to make available to the industrial customer, a competitive, complete natural gas service.

 CNGC will perform the following activities: